gemini-hlsw/lucuma-sso/README.md

 #### Guest Login

-- Post to `/api/v1/authAsGuest`
+- Post to `/api/v1/auth-as-guest`
-  - The response body will contain a JWT, and an http-only refresh cookie will be set.
+  - The response will be `201 Created` and the body will contain a JWT.
+An http-only refresh cookie will be set.
     - Continue with **Normal Operation** below.

 #### ORCID Login

-- Perform a client-side redirect to `/auth/stage1?state=APP_URI`
+- Perform a client-side redirect to `/auth/v1/stage1?state=APP_URI`
   - On success the user will be redirected to `APP_URI`.
     - Continue with **Initialization** above.